BinsonBuzz/unraid_rclone_mount/README.md

 		<ul>
 			<li>This mergerfs mount allows files to be played by dockers such as Plex, or added to by dockers like radarr etc without the dockers even being aware that some files are local and some are remote.
 It just doesn't matter</li>
 			<li>The use of a rclone vfs remote allows fast playback, with files streaming within seconds</li>
+			<li>New files added to the mergerfs share are actually written to the local share, where they will stay until the upload script processes them
 		</ul>
 	<li>An upload script is used to upload files in the background from the local folder to the remote.
 This activity is masked by mergerfs i.e. to plex, radarr etc files haven't 'moved'</li>
 </ol>